-Content of the module elaborating concise and valuable summaries of complex statistical computations and outcomes, deriving essential conclusions from them and giving most relevant recommendations for supporting business decisions. applying state-of-the-art data visualization and reporting techniques and harnessing their potential to creatively represent key characteristics of statistical data and analytical outcomes.
-The course offers a systematic approach to the theory and practical application of advanced statistical methods, machine learning and data mining techniques to quantitative data collected through different research pro- cesses.
+elaborating concise and valuable summaries of complex statistical computations and outcomes, deriving essential conclusions from them and giving most relevant recommendations for supporting business decisions. applying state-of-the-art data visualization and reporting techniques and harnessing their potential to creatively represent key characteristics of statistical data and analytical outcomes.
+Content of the module The course offers a systematic approach to the theory and practical application of advanced statistical methods and data mining techniques to quantitative data collected through different research processes.
 Current subjects regarding digitalisation, data science, machine learning and big data are enlarging the methodological focus.
 Key concepts, methods and challenges for carrying out quantitative empirical research projects incorporating the application of advanced statistical analytics are discussed: constituent topics along the research process are e.g. sources of business relevant data, primary and secondary data collection, data understanding and processing, complex data analytics and modelling, communication of analytical proceedings and outcomes to academic and business audiences, platform based reporting of analytical results.
 Various advanced statistical methods are introduced and consecutively deepened in theory and practical application using case studies supported by data sets stemming from real business problems.
-Analytical computations, modelling and programming are performed with state-of-the-art statistics. tistical software.
+Analytical computations, modelling and programming are performed with state-of-the-art statistical software.
 Special emphasis is put on ways of processing relevant information in the context of complex statistical data analysis as well as on summarizing and visualizing analytical results in order to gain new insights relevant for strategic objectives and decision support of a company.
 Actual developments in data visualization and information design are also addressed.
 Applicability of the module International Business, M.Sc. programme Recommended for 300 Master-Thesis Requirements for the award of credit points (Study and exam requirements) Regular form of module examination (EP): Portfolio examination (Portfolio-Prüfung) Further possible forms of examination (EP): Written examination (Klausur) The type of examination will be announced by the lecturer at the beginning of the course.
-Corresponding courses Advanced data and business analytics (ADBA) Learning and teaching types Regulatory learning and teaching type: • Tuition in seminars (Seminaristischer Unterricht) Learning types: • Platform-based self-learning programme • Collaborative research and case study-based (team) learning Teaching types: • Synchronous online and classroom sessions • Asynchronous self-guided digital mastery learning Literature Agresti, A. et al. Statistics - The Art and Science of Learning from Data.
-Pearson.
+Corresponding courses Advanced data and business analytics (ADBA) Learning and teaching types Regulatory learning and teaching type: • Tuition in seminars (Seminaristischer Unterricht) Learning types: • Platform-based self-learning programme • Collaborative research and case study-based (team) learning Teaching types: Synchronous online and classroom sessions Asynchronous self-guided digital mastery learning Literature Backhaus K. et al. Multivariate Analysis .
+SpringerGabler.
+Berthold, M. R. et al. Guide to intelligent data science .
+Springer.